How to Make the Perfect Cup of Darjeeling Tea

 - Take out the strainer from the teapot.
 Get a hand-held strainer to pour tea from the teapot into your cup.

 - Sweeter and milk are optional.
-The best Darjeeling teas are taken with Milk & Sugar and have their natural tastes.
+The best Darjeeling teas are taken without milk & sugar and have their natural tastes.

 - If you are using a premium batch of Darjeeling tea from Golden Tea Tips, you can steep it twice.
 Steep it for 3 and 5 minutes.